pro-mos/Matha.io/README.md

 # Matha.io
-New challenging basic math game.
+New simple and basic math game.